BrunoCyreno/BrunoCyreno/README.md

 ### About me 🧑:
 I am a Systems Analysis and Development student (Bechelors) and a fullstack JavaScript│NodeJs developer.<br/>
-I also have some knowledge in Python! <br/>
+I also have knowledge in Python! <br/>
 I am interested in furthering my skills and would 💖 to grow my knowledge in these Technologies.

 <img align="right" alt="GIF" src="https://owaisnoor.info/blog/wp-content/uploads/2019/03/maxresdefault.jpg" width="400" height="280" />